click here for teachings on the daily Gospel readings

 2. We must be ready for His return, keeping our souls in a state of grace.

+The age of the Kingdom of the Church of Jesus Christ is the Final Age of humanity, which will end when Christ the King returns in glory to judge the righteous and the wicked.
+He will condemn the wicked to everlasting punishment and welcome the righteous to eternal bliss (Mt 25:31-46; Rev 20:11-15)!
 Therefore, Advent should be a time for self-evaluation and humble repentance.
-We are waiting for Christ's renewed coming into our hearts at Christmas in one perspective and for His Second Coming in glory that will determine our eternal future when we hear the signal given by the voice of the Archangel and the trumpet of God (1 Thess 4:16).
-Thus, we must persevere in holiness so that we are prepared and clothed in a state of grace, ready to greet our King and Savior!
+At Advent, we prepare for Christ's renewed coming into our hearts at Christmas in one perspective.
+His Second Coming in divine glory will determine humanity's eternal future when all the people on earth will hear the signal given by the voice of the Archangel and the trumpet of God (1 Thess 4:16).
+Thus, we must persevere in holiness so that we are prepared and clothed in a state of grace, ready to greet our King and Savior if He returns within our lifetimes!

 Catechism References (* indicates Scripture quoted or paraphrased in the citation):